 "lastlog" what has happened lately. this is too demanding.

 # avoid obnoxious behavior

 envs is a purpose-driven community, intended to provide an environment

 where people can feel comfortable and supported in learning, practicing, or

 teaching about technology. while this purpose permits for a wide variety of

-activities on envs irc and matrix channels, obnoxious or intentionally annoying
+activities on envs matrix channels, obnoxious or intentionally annoying

 behavior is not allowed. be considerate of the others on the IRC board; think